mobileka/laravel-engine/README.md

 # Generating bundles with cli
 Laravel Engine includes a script for a fast bundle generation.
 This is very useful if you need to get a simple (yet powerful and flexible) administration interface in no time.

-There two possible ways to generate an administration interface:
+There are two possible ways to generate an administration interface:

 1. One by one specifying database fields for each bundle
 2. Mass bundle generation by reverse engineering of an existing SQL file